1. Purpose of procedures

 10. Course location and enrolments

 A student is admitted to a program offered at a particular location and would normally enrol in courses conducted at that location.
-A student may be permitted to enrol in a course at a different location provided places are available, subject to approval from Manager, Student Business Services.
+A student may be permitted to enrol in a course at a different location provided places are available, subject to approval from Associate Director, Student Business Services.

 11. Requisites - pre-requisites, co-requisites and anti-requisites